Face-slapping league turns heads as it looks to become next major U.S. sport

 "We watched footage of a man struck in the face crumple to the ground displaying unmistakable 'fencing posture,' a telltale sign of brain trauma, yet at no point was this communicated to viewers; the violence was posted solely to titillate," they wrote.

-A reprsentative for Warner Bros.
+A representative for Warner Bros.
 Discovery did not immediately respond to a request for comment.

 White, too, concedes that slap-fighting competitors get hurt, but said the risks can be mitigated with proper medical care.